-If appropriate, you can transfer some of your assets while you're alive - these are known as 'lifetime transfers'.
+If appropriate, you can transfer some of your assets while you're alive - these are known as lifetime transfers.
 Whilst we are all free to do this whenever we want, it is important to be aware of the potential implications of such gifts with regard to Inheritance Tax.
-The two main types are Potentially Exempt Transfers and Chargeable Lifetime Transfers.
+The two main types of non-exempt transfers are 'potentially exempt transfers' and 'chargeable lifetime transfers'.